Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Computability of the Reconstruction Map

 \subsection{Complex Case}

 The study of computability is more evolved in the complex domain.
-The reason is that BSS machines over the complex field have slightly different properties than real BSS machines.
-The largest difference arises from the fact that complex numbers are not an ordered field.
+The reason being that BSS machines over the complex field have different properties than BSS machines over the real numbers.
+Complex BSS machines treat complex numbers as entities whereas real BSS machines rely on real numbers as basic entities.
+One main difference arises from the fact that complex numbers are not an ordered field.
 Thus, complex BSS machines can not compare arbitrary complex numbers but only check the equality to zero at their branch nodes.
-Moreover, even basic functions connected to complex numbers such as $z \mapsto \Re(z)$, $z \mapsto \Im(z)$, $z \mapsto \bar{z}$, and $z \mapsto \abs{z}$ are not BSS-computable.
-Therefore, $\ell^p$ norms are not BSS-computable on complex inputs as they require to calculate the absolute value of the inputs.
-A possible work-around is to represent $\C$ as $\R^2$ and allow real operations.
+Moreover, even basic functions connected to complex numbers such as $z \mapsto \Re(z)$, $z \mapsto \Im(z)$, $z \mapsto \bar{z}$, and $z \mapsto \abs{z}$ are not BSS-computable which follows from the fact that $\R$ is not a BSS-decidable set in $\C$ \cite{Blum98ComplRealComp}.
+Therefore, $\ell_p$ norms are not BSS-computable on complex inputs as they require to calculate the absolute value of the inputs.
+A possible work-around is to represent $\C$ by $\R^2$ and apply operations on real numbers.
 That is, we basically consider the real model and employ real BSS machines that take complex inputs $x$ in form of $(\Re(x), \Im(x))$.
-Unfortunately, this is still not sufficient to guarantee computability of the the $\ell^1$ norm
+Then, the functions $z \mapsto \Re(z)$ and $z \mapsto \Im(z)$ are computable on a real BSS machine since it only requires the machine to process the respective part of the representation of $z$.
+Hence, the representation of the complex field influences the capabilities of the corresponding BSS machine.
+Unfortunately, this is still not sufficient to guarantee computability of the the $\ell_1$ norm

-on a real BSS machine, since the square root function $\sqrt{\cdot}$ is not BSS-computable on the real numbers.
+on real BSS machines, since the square root function $\sqrt{\cdot}$ is not BSS-computable on $\R$.
+We wish to remark that the non-computability of the square root function on BSS machines assumes exact computations, which we consider throughout this work.
+By relaxing to approximate computations the non-computability on BSS machines may be avoided.
+Similarly, on Turing machines the square root function can also not be computed exactly, even on a discrete set such as $\N$ since the irrational number $\sqrt{2}$ can not be represented exactly on a Turing machine.
+However, the square root function can be approximated to arbitrary degree on Turing machines, i.e., it is a Turing-computable function on $\R$.

 Nevertheless, we can observe that slight modifications suffice to obtain a real BSS-computable function.
-Considering the squared $\ell^2$ instead the $\ell^1$ norm yields a BSS-computable function, since
+Replacing the $\ell_1$ by the squared $\ell_2$ norm yields a BSS-computable function, since

-i.e., the squared $\ell^2$ norm can be expressed by elementary field operations and the real BSS-computable functions $\Re$ and $\Im$.
-This is in fact no exception, similar adjustments can be made for any $\ell^p$ norm when $p$ is even.
+can be expressed by elementary field operations and the real BSS-computable functions $\Re$ and $\Im$.
+This is in fact no exception, similar arguments can be made for any $\ell_p$ norm when $p$ is even.